Va., Md. Republicans follow Trump playbook, questioning his defeat and refusing to concede.

 Elections officials nationwide have said there is no evidence of significant voter fraud in the election, and several legal challenges by the Trump administration have already been rejected.

-But the president has refused to concede, even as Biden’s lead has grown, and many Republicans are embracing his attacks on the electoral system and efforts to overturn results in key states.
+But the president has refused to concede, even as Biden’s lead has grown, and many Republicans are embracing his attacks on the electoral system and his efforts to overturn results in key states.

 Maryland Gov. Larry Hogan (R), like Riggleman, is an exception; he was one of the first Republicans to recognize Biden’s victory and denounce efforts to undermine the legitimacy of the vote.